 - Prepare your organization.

 - Enable the GKE API in your host and service projects.

 Choose one of the following options to allocate and configure networking resources.
 For each option, you must name the secondary IP ranges for pods and services.
-Either specify the secondary range names for your network or name the ranges composer-pods and composer-services (default).

-On the host project, grant the
+In the host project, grant the

 You've completed Shared VPC network configuration for the host project.